-For example: sucralose (aka splenda) is shown to cause liver inflammation in animal models (24).
+For example: sucralose (aka splenda) is shown to cause liver issues in animal models (11).

-We also know that artificial sweeteners disrupt our gut bacteria (25).
+We also know that artificial sweeteners disrupt our gut bacteria.
 Your gut plays a major role in controlling inflammation.
-So anything that disrupts gut function could cause inflammation.
+So anything that disrupts gut function could cause it.

 There are new artificial sweeteners in vogue every year.
 For example, stevia, monk fruit, erythritol are three popular ones now.